Tang imperialhot springs,without the show-mob.

 The Terracotta Warriors

-Twenty minutes west, the classic Shaanxi half-day.
-Warriors at opening, Huaqing after lunch.
+Twenty minutes east.
+The canonical Shaanxi half-day: warriors at opening, Huaqing after lunch.

 Read this experience